Murga on the dancefloor

 The Canarian Murga competition 2024 held in Santa Cruz de Tenerife was won last night by Los Bambones from San Cristóbal de La Laguna.

 What's he on about?, I hear you ask.
 Well, Murga is a choral artform perfected in the Canary Islands, and particularly Tenerife and Gran Canaria, where choirs of at least twenty, often wearing clown costumes with painted faces, sing tight harmonies acapella-style, acompanied only by percussion and kazoos.
-What they sing about is the interesting thing as the subject matter is highly political and satirical, providing a scathing commentary on contemporary issues by sending up politicians and calling out corruption and general idiocy in public life.
+What they sing about is the interesting thing as the subject matter is highly political, satirical and scatalogical; providing a scathing commentary on contemporary issues by sending up politicians and calling out corruption and general idiocy in public life.

 As such, it is hugely popular and seems to occupy the public space which in the UK used to be taken by Spitting Image and today by Have I Got News For You and Mock the Week on TV and Dead Ringers on Radio.4.
 It is closely linked to Carnaval in Santa Cruz de Tenerife and Las Palmas de Gran Canaria, although in the latter it has somewhat been eclipsed by the Drag Queen Gala.
 The final of the annual Murga competition was held in Santa Cruz last night before a huge live and TV audience, running for a marathon seven hours and culminating at around 3.30 this morning with the victory of Los Bambones.

 Apparently the tradition started in 1917 when a crew of sailors from a Spanish naval vessel docked in Santa Cruz harbour was given shore leave to attend Carnaval.
 Coming from Cádiz they sang Murga, to the delight of Canarian Carnaval-goers who enthusiastically adopted the format the following year.
 Due to Carnaval allowing a certain licence when it came to dress and behaviour it proved rich soil in which Murga could grow and flourish.
 By the time Franco came to power it was so entrenched in popular culture that not even he felt it expedient to try to ban or restrict it.
-Thus for decades it became the only platform for any sort of public dissent or political critique, providing a relarively safe outlet for dissent in a tightly controlled Catholic and Fascist society.
+Thus for decades it became the only platform for any sort of public dissent or political critique, providing a relarively safe outlet for criticism in a tightly controlled Catholic and Fascist society.

 It still seems to fulfil that role today, even when Canarian society, in all other respects, has liberalised and secularised out of all recognition and where almost anything goes.
 But appearances can be deceptive.
 The church still exercises its influence over politicians, especially the more conservative ones (who are in the majority), and there is a residual circumspection around dealings with authority - councils, police and bureaucracy of any kind - no longer a fear exactly but a definite wariness and distrust.
 And not without good reason.